William III of England: Exclusion from stadtholdership

 After the death of William's father, most provinces had left the office of stadtholder vacant.
 At the demand of Oliver Cromwell, the Treaty of Westminster, which ended the First Anglo-Dutch War, had a secret annexe that required the Act of Seclusion, which forbade the province of Holland from appointing a member of the House of Orange as stadtholder.
 After the English Restoration, the Act of Seclusion, which had not remained a secret for long, was declared void as the English Commonwealth (with which the treaty had been concluded) no longer existed.
-In 1660, Mary and Amalia tried to persuade several provincial States to designate William as their future stadtholder, but they all initially refused.
+In 1660, William's mother Mary and grandmother Amalia tried to persuade several provincial States to designate William as their future stadtholder, but they all initially refused.

-In 1667, as William III approached the age of 18, the Orangist party again attempted to bring him to power by securing for him the offices of stadtholder and Captain-General.
-To prevent the restoration of the influence of the House of Orange, De Witt, the leader of the States Party, allowed the pensionary of Haarlem, Gaspar Fagel, to induce the States of Holland to issue the Perpetual Edict.
-The Edict declared that the Captain-General or Admiral-General of the Netherlands could not serve as stadtholder in any province.
+In 1667, as William approached the age of 18, the Orangist party again attempted to bring him to power by securing for him the offices of stadtholder and Captain-General.
+To prevent the restoration of the influence of the House of Orange, de Witt, the leader of the States Party, allowed the pensionary of Haarlem, Gaspar Fagel, to induce the States of Holland to issue the Perpetual Edict.
+The Edict, supported by the important Amsterdam politicians Andries de Graeff and Gillis Valckenier, declared that the Captain-General or Admiral-General of the Netherlands could not serve as stadtholder in any province.
 Even so, William's supporters sought ways to enhance his prestige and, on 19 September 1668, the States of Zeeland appointed him as First Noble.
 To receive this honour, William had to escape the attention of his state tutors and travel secretly to Middelburg.
 A month later, Amalia allowed William to manage his own household and declared him to be of majority age.

-The province of Holland, the centre of anti-Orangism, abolished the office of stadtholder and four other provinces followed suit in March 1670, establishing the so-called "Harmony".
+The province of Holland, the centre of anti-Orangism, abolished the office of stadtholder, and four other provinces followed suit in March 1670, establishing the so-called "Harmony".
 De Witt demanded an oath from each Holland regent (city council member) to uphold the Edict; all but one complied.
-William saw all this as a defeat, but the arrangement was a compromise: De Witt would have preferred to ignore the prince completely, but now his eventual rise to the office of supreme army commander was implicit.
+William saw all this as a defeat, but the arrangement was a compromise: De Witt would have preferred to ignore the Prince completely, but now his eventual rise to the office of supreme army commander was implicit.
 De Witt further conceded that William would be admitted as a member of the Raad van State, the Council of State, then the generality organ administering the defence budget.
-William was introduced to the council on 31 May 1670 with full voting rights, despite De Witt's attempts to limit his role to that of an advisor.
+William was introduced to the council on 31 May 1670 with full voting rights, despite de Witt's attempts to limit his role to that of an advisor.